 Commercial Recovery Systems (“CRS”) violated the Fair Debt Collection Practices Act (“FDCPA”) by threatening to sue consumers, obtain liens, judgments, or garnish wages without any intention of doing so according to consumers who filed FDCPA lawsuits.
 Consumers also alleged that CRS disclosed their alleged debts to other people including relatives, employers, and even landlords.
 Several consumers alleged that CRS’ representatives harassed, abused, belittled and even cursed at them.

-For important information about CRS’s bankruptcy filing, go to Page 2 of this article.
+For important information about CRS’s bankruptcy filing and the Federal Trade Commission’s Permanent Injunction against CRS, go to Page 2 of this article.

 Although the factual allegations in the Fair Debt Collection Practices Act lawsuits described in this article are just that — alleged facts which never were proven in court — the consumers allege violations of the FDCPA which, in my personal opinion, are unusually severe.